TheMiningKing/crypto-shopping-cart/README.md

 crypto-shopping-cart
 ====================

 This is an experimental project in progress.
+The styling and basic functionality was straight-up jacked from [this fine fellow](https://github.com/gabrieleromanato/Node.js-Shopping-Cart).

 I want to exchange t-shirts and stickers for Ethereum.
 Apart from some commercial providers, there doesn't seem to be much in the way of open-source cryptocurrency shopping carts.